DiemUyen/measure_startup_time/README.md

 ### Custom metrics

-With custom metrics emitted from native web, invoke the `addMetric` method in `index.html` file; and with custom metrics emitted from Flutter, invoke the `measure` method of the `MeasureStartupTime` object, providing the target process and metric names.
+With custom metrics emitted from the native web, invoke the `addMetric` method in `index.html` file; and with custom metrics emitted from Flutter, invoke the `measure` method of the `MeasureStartupTime` object, providing the target process and metric names.

 ```dart
 MeasureStartupTime.measure(